-In a few weeks, Axelar will release the AXL token, marking a milestone toward our goal to deliver the most secure and full-featured cross-chain communication possible for Web3 applications.
+In a few weeks, Axelar will release the AXL token, marking a milestone toward our goal to deliver the most secure and full-featured interchain communication possible for Web3 applications.

 Today, Axelar infrastructure already enables dApp users to interact with any asset or application, on any chain, with one click.
 With the release of the AXL token, the validator set supporting this functionality will become dynamic.